TrafficPLANit/PLANitTNTP/README.md

 # Test Cases

+February 2020:  We use ChicagoSketch for the unit tests.
+We compare our results against the ChicagoSketch_flow.tntp file.

-February 2020:  We have been able to replicate the link cost modelling for Type 3 links.
+We have been able to replicate the link cost modelling for Type 3 links in the Chicago Sketch data files.
 These use a BPR cost function with a standard maximum speed of 25 miles per hour.
 We have not been able to determine how the costs for links of types 1 and 2 are calculated.